"Whatever happened to Gary Cooper: the strong, silent type?"

 Calling the Old Man Out: Calls Tony out on his hypocrisy and line of work time and again, Tony "calls" her back however.

 Corrupt the Cutie: Starts as a principled girl who has contempt for the Mafia, she is gradually dragged into the masquerade.
 By the end she is engaged to the son of one of Tony's henchmen, and it is implied she will become another mob lawyer.

 Fake Ethnicity: Jamie Lynn-Sigler is of Cuban descent and has a noticeably darker skintone than the rest of the family.
 Lampshade in-universe by Carmela's mother being disappointed about her not looking as caucasian of the rest of the family.

 Freudian Excuse: She applies it to a whole collective, reasoning that the poverty and dire conditions of the Italian mezzogiorno bred crime.
 In-story, being born into the Mafia gradually catches up to her too.

 The Ugly Guy's Hot Daughter: Let's be perfectly honest: Meadow's pretty good-looking, while her dad?
 Not so much.
 Lampshaded; when Janice mentions Tony's "good-looking kids", Tony jokes, "even with our genes."

 Butt Monkey: Always suffering mishaps and embarrassments, whether getting his hand stuck down the plughole of his kitchen sink for 6 hours, to discovering his capos have been working behind his back.
-After series 1 he spends the whole time either going stir-crazy under house arrest or suffering illnesses, finally developing dementia.
+After season 1 he spends the whole time either going stir-crazy under house arrest or suffering illnesses, finally developing dementia.